Working-Women-Advocates/working-women-advocates/README.md

 -Rachel

 ## The Code
-Built on Fullstack's Bones skeleton, WWA uses React, Redux, Sequelize, and Express.
+Built on Fullstack's Bones skeleton, WWA uses React, Redux, Sequelize, and Express, as well as Material Design.